2024 Summer Bucket List: Fun and Frugal Summer Activities

 10. Pre-make a bunch of frozen meals for friends who are expecting babies.

-11. Put bubble solution in a kids’ pool and use a hula hoop to be inside a giant bubble!
+11. Put bubble solution in a kids’ pool, and use a hula hoop to create giant bubbles!

 12. Make a lemonade stand.